allyyyyyyyyyyy/INF2009Group34/README.md

 If needed..

 ## Accelerometer
-What its used for, how its done, results etc
+What its used for, how its done, results etc etc

 ## Eye tracking using webcam
 What its used for, how its done, results etc